mhhollomon/codevamping-blog/content/page/comment-systems-for-static-websites.md

 </tr>
 <tr>
     <td><a href="https://utteranc.es/">Utterances</a></td>
-    <td>Stores the comments as comments against github issues.
-Each issue will
+    <td><a href="https://github.com/utterance">Open Source</a>
-    represent the comments for a particular page.
+    Stores the comments as comments against github issues.
+Each issue will represent the comments for a particular page.
 You can control association.
 The workflow is done by calling GitHub API in javascript directly from your page.
     <br>[<i>Does require that the commenter be a GitHub user.
 This is what I am